The Italian fashion and jewelry house will soon start selling its new Bvlgari Diagono Chronograph GMT X-Pro

 That is exactly how the GMT X-Pro was made.

-Its partly PVD-coated bezel comes from Bulgari’s Pro Aria collection; a set of semi-skeletonized hands can be attributed to their Pro Terra DG 40 G CH model, but is also inspired by Hublot’s iconic Big Bang series of sporty chronographs; and the overall layout encased in a huge 45 mm body makes me think about some of Breitling’s timepieces (their relatively recent Avenger Seawolf Chrono Blacksteel chronograph is the first model that comes to mind.)
+Its partly PVD-coated bezel comes from Bulgari’s Pro Aria collection; a set of semi-skeletonized hands can be attributed to their Pro Terra DG 40 G CH model, but is also inspired by Hublot’s iconic Big Bang series; and the overall layout encased in a huge 45 mm body makes me think about some of Breitling’s timepieces (their relatively recent Avenger Seawolf Chrono Blacksteel chronograph is the first model that comes to mind.)

 Inside this chimera ticks an automatic chronograph caliber.
 Called Bvlgari BVL312, it is in fact a COSC-certified version of the well-known Valjoux 7750 base movement with a La Joux-Perret add-on GMT module.
 Some bloggers call this device exclusive.
-However, by the looks of it, the GMT unit may be identical (or closely related) to the one installed in Ebel’s pretty dated 1911 BTR GMT Chronograph, which is also powered by ETA’s omnipresent 7750 powerplant.
+However, by the looks of it, the GMT unit may be identical (or closely related) to the one installed in Ebel’s pretty dated 1911 BTR GMT Chronograph, which is also powered by ETA’s omnipresent caliber 7750.

 The remarks above don’t mean to put the mechanism into negative light: the ETA 7750 is a reliable and dependable mechanism, while La Joux-Perret is a highly reputable maker of complications that sells its modules to serious brands.
-However, its main problem that the movement still sports the same standard layout as the base caliber.
+However, its main problem is that the movement still sports the same standard layout as the base caliber.

 Hence, the rather standard layout of the dial.
 If you will take a look at the photos, you will see that the GMT X-Pro features a well-known tri-compax chronograph combination with a 12-hour sub-dial at 6 o’clock, a 30-minute totalizer at 3 o’clock, and a small seconds sub-dial at 9 o’clock.
 The central second hand counts seconds when the chronograph is on.
 As usual, the small date window is located between 4 and 5 o’clock positions.